lemontree0905/Udacity_Project_A-B-Testing/README.md

 ### Duration vs. Exposure
 We would divert 100% of traffic, and the experiment would take ~ 18 days given 40,000 page views per day.
 An 18 day experiment seems reasonable, but 100% diversion may be scaled down depending on whether there are other experiments of interest are being performed concurrently.

+## Experiment Analysis
+### Sanity Checks
+For each of the invariant metrics, we test it at the 95% confidence interval.